PauSolerValades/distributions/README.md

 # Distribution

 Zig library to sample from statistical distributions.
-Born out of my need building a Discrete Event Simulation.
+Born out of my need of quick configs while building a Discrete Event Simulation.

 Distributions implemented:
 - Continuous: Exponential, Uniform. (also Hyperexponential, Hypoexponential and Erlang, but not tested)